-As mentioned on our facility management overview page the silos in facility management and facility optimization increasingly get removed in a perfect storm of changing priorities, the integration of IT and OT, the increasing ubiquity of data turned into insights and (increasingly autonomous) smart decision capabilities, leveraging advanced analytics, artificial intelligence and, how else could it be, the IoT (Internet of Things).
+The silos in facility management and facility optimization increasingly get removed in a perfect storm of changing priorities, the integration of IT and OT, the increasing ubiquity of data turned into insights and (increasingly autonomous) smart decision capabilities, leveraging advanced analytics, artificial intelligence and, how else could it be, the Internet of Things (IoT).

 Obviously it is not all happening at once.
 However, it’s clear that demand for predictive analytics and asset optimization (including predictive maintenance), better interoperability, energy efficiency, enhanced value and simply the applications powered by all these and other evolutions, which need to be easy and relevant for facility managers, building owners, building occupants (from hotel guests seeking comfort to companies with smart offices and smart workplaces seeking efficiency), and other stakeholders, are on the rise.

 It is changing building management where, quoting building management systems expert Martin Feder on building management in the age of IP and IoT, IoT makes building management become more central with the BMS as a digital hub going beyond its traditional boundaries.

 As said on that facility management page also in other areas of facility management similar evolutions are taking place whereby research firm Verdantix started speaking about ‘facility optimization software’ solutions and ‘facility optimization management’.

 Bringing the words of Verdantix’ Rodolphe d’Arjuzon back in mind, “Facility optimization management is a philosophy that will mean different things to each decision maker in the real estate value chain.
 Some will look to lower costs across energy, maintenance and building automation and controls, while others will focus on how these factors drive wellbeing at work and productivity, and still others will see the main benefits on equipment uptime, and longer lifecycles”.